Agile 2023-04-04

 2. Working software over comprehensive documentation

 ‘All talk, no show’ is such a big turnoff.
-Sometimes, people in an agile software development project are so obsessive about documentation, they barely notice themselves aging from someone with black shiny hair to one with grey hair.
+Sometimes, people in an agile software development project are so obsessive about documentation, they barely notice themselves ageing from someone with black shiny hair to one with grey hair.
 This not only impacts developer productivity & engineering metrics but also shifts the focus away from customers.

 Comprehensive documentation is not a pre-requisite to agile software development, esp. when the requirements & tech stacks are ever-evolving.